formbound/Pin/README.md

 ## About Formbound

-[Formbound AB](https://github.com/formbound) is a software development firm devoted open-source development.
+[Formbound AB](https://github.com/formbound) is a software development firm devoted to open-source development.